HL7/VhDir/pages/_includes/communication-proficiency-intro.md

-An extension to express a practitioner's proficiency with the language indicated in `practitioner.communication`.
+An extension to express a practitioner's spoken proficiency with the language indicated in `practitioner.communication`.